A Minecraft: Java Edition CLI SLP implementation in C++.

 🏗️ Building

-Use the provided run_debug.sh script or build manually:
+Use the provided run_debug.sh script or build manually.

 Manual Build